dos-group/vessim/docs/datasets.rst

 `Wattime <https://watttime.org/>`_ is a non-profit organization, providing electricity grid-related data like the Marginal Operating Emissions Rate (MOER), representing the emissions rate of the electricity generator(s) that are responding to changes in load on the local grid at a certain time.

-watttime2023_casio-north
+watttime2023_caiso-north
 ========================
-    Dataset containing actual historical data and historical forecasts of the MOER in the Casio-North region between the 8th of June and the 8th of July 2023.
+    Dataset containing actual historical data and historical forecasts of the MOER in the caiso-North region between the 8th of June and the 8th of July 2023.
 The original data is provided in lbs/MWh, but in the dataset, it is converted to g/kWh.

     **Actual data:**
         .. rst-class:: labeled-list